Salaam Solutions is an Islamic Inspired approach to Counselling and Psychotherapy.

 The TA therapist offers a empathic, non judgemental environment for exploration of a persons barriers to achieving a positive future, also interventions that aid self-awareness and change.
 This is done by contracting what the client wants to change, analysis of the clients process with TA theory and treatment and psychotherapeutic interventions to facilitate an ‘Adult’ (rational, relational and realistic) way of thinking, feeling and behaving.

-Where the students of Ilm (religious learning) once used to sit knee to knee with their Sheikh, the TA therapist now sits face to face with their client.
-Both relationships are similar in the beginning processes of transformation i.e. they are intended to facilitate a positive transformational relationship, however there are limitations to the second relationship (therapist-client) and that is purification and elevation of the soul.
+Where the students of Ilm (religious learning) once used to sit knee to knee with their Sheikh, that opportunity is becoming increasingly rare in the Western word.
+Can the psychotherapist offer an alternative or at least a stepping stone towards connection to a higher spiritual path?
+Both relationships are similar in the beginning processes of transformation i.e. they are intended to facilitate a positive transformational base through relationship and facilitate self awearness.
+However there are limitations to the second relationship (therapist-client) and that is purification and elevation of the soul.
 This is where a criterion is required as set out in the Quran ;

 The month of Ramadan in which was revealed the Qur’an, a guidance for mankind, and clear proofs of the guidance, and the Criterion (of right and wrong).(2:185)

-This criteria is intended for a certain purpose which is to increase belief, faith and certainty of the existence of a Creator of the Heavens and Earth (Allah swt)
+This criteria (or Shariah) is intended for a certain purpose such as a preventive advice, of which if adhered to will aid an increase in emaan (belief, faith) and through action activate Yaqeen (certainty) of the existence of a Creator of the Heavens and Earth (Allah swt)

 This [Qur’an] is enlightenment for mankind and guidance and mercy for a people who are certain [in faith].(45:20)

-When Yaqeen (certainty in God) is desired, it then becomes part of the treatment plan.
-The interventions used in the psychotherapeutic relationship change towards Tazkiyah; spiritual purification with a Quranic methodology.
+When Yaqeen (certainty in God) is desired in the therapy aims, The Quran becomes part of the treatment plan.
+The interventions used in the psychotherapeutic relationship change towards Tazkiyah; spiritual purification within the Quranic methodology.
+This becomes a personal journey for the client/seeker between Allah and his guidance.

-This is how Islam inspires and assists the Psychotherapist and the client.
-The aim becomes guidance towards not only psychological balance, but soul purification and transcendence.
+The Quran inspires and assists the Psychotherapist to develop and the client to develop, its an ongoing process for all.
+The aim becomes guidance towards Unity (Tawheed) not only psychological balance, but soul purification and transcendence.

 ‘Verily in the remembrance of Allah do hearts find rest!’
 (13:28)